sjavi4/ElytraMaceSmasher/README.md

 How to use:
 1. Wearing elytra and holding Mace in mainhand
-2. player in flying and enough fall distances (> 1.5 blocks)
+2. player in flying with enough fall distances (> 1.5 blocks)
 3. manually attack an entity